Skip to main content

 We are committed to working together to continuously improve our practices so we can minimise our impact on the environment, as set out in our Environment Policy.

-5. To demonstrate our environmental commitments to our learners and to help them minimise their own environmental impact, the physical items we provide to them (eg books, binders and bags) are environmentally friendly.
+7. To demonstrate our environmental commitments to our learners and to help them minimise their own environmental impact, the physical items we provide to them for example books and binders use certified renewable paper, and are labelled to encourage recycling.
+We continue to optimise our mix of digital and printed resources to offer an enhanced learning experience while also reducing our environmental impact.

 We empower and support our employees to contribute positively to their communities.